paul-mccormack/RoboShadowAgentDeployment/README.md

     Mode = "ApplyAndAutoCorrect"
 }
 ```
-With that in place we can now generate the policy definition using the following command
+Now generate the policy definition using the following command.

 ```Powershell
 New-GuestConfigurationPolicy @policyParameters
 ```
-This command will create a subfolder in your working directory named policies containing a json policy definition file suitable for deploying to Azure.
+You should now have a subfolder in your working directory named policies containing a json policy definition file suitable for deploying to Azure.

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/new_guest_configuration_policy.jpg)

 ## Publish the policy definition to Azure

-Finally we are in a position where we are ready to deploy a policy definition.
+Finally we are in a position to deploy a policy definition.
 Ensure your PowerShell session is logged into Azure.
-If you are deploying to a Management Group scope, which to me it always makes sense to do with something like policies, then it doesn't matter which subscription you are focused on.
-If you are deploying the definition to a Subscription scope you will need to make sure that subscription is your focus.
+If you are deploying to a management group scope, which to me it always makes sense to do when dealing with policies, it doesn't matter which subscription you are focused on.
+If you are deploying the definition to a subscription or resource group scope you will need to make sure that subscription is your focus.

 The command to deploy the the policy definition is shown below